integritychain/ml-dsa-rs/README.md

 This crate implements the FIPS 204 **draft** standard in pure Rust with minimal and mainstream dependencies.
 All three security parameter sets are fully functional.
 The implementation does not require the standard library, e.g.
-`#[no_std]`, has no heap allocations, e.g. no `alloc` needed, and exposes the `RNG` so it is suitable for the full range of applications including the bare-metal.
+`#[no_std]`, has no heap allocations, e.g. no `alloc` needed, and exposes the `RNG` so it is suitable for the full range of applications down to the bare-metal.
 The API is stabilized and the code is heavily biased towards safety and correctness; further performance optimizations will be implemented as the standard matures.
 This crate will quickly follow any changes to FIPS 204 as they become available.